 The more compelling phone, in this case, is the iPhone 13 Mini.
 However, if you absolutely want a phone with a larger display, the Pixel 6a is the more logical choice.

 Both the Pixel 6a and the iPhone 13 Mini come with custom flagship chipsets designed by the companies themselves.
 While Google chose the Tensor SoC, which powers the Pixel 6 and the Pixel 6 Pro, Apple equips the iPhone 13 Mini with the A15 Bionic chip.
 Both chipsets are designed for relentless performance, but Apple’s chipset is considered slightly more advanced.
-This will play a role if you wish to game heavily on the smartphone, but if that’s not the case, you can choose either without worrying about the performance.
+This will play a role if you wish to game heavily on the smartphone, but the difference isn’t likely to be huge, so you can choose either without worrying about the performance.

-In terms of battery, however, the iPhone 13 Mini is at a significant disadvantage.
+In terms of battery, however, the iPhone 13 Mini seems at a significant disadvantage.
 Because of its small size, the iPhone 13 Mini can only accommodate a tiny 2,438mAh battery.
 Because of the small capacity, the Mini’s battery backup is likely to be hampered, and it may start gasping for air much before it reaches 24 hours of usage.
-The Pixel 6a, on the other hand, has a much larger 4,410 mAh battery.
-Still, despite Google customizations to make the Tensor SoC more efficient, one can expect only a slightly better battery backup.
+The Pixel 6a, on the other hand, has a much larger 4,410mAh battery.
+However, the Pixel 6a’s battery does struggle more than we’d have expected, making this category much closer than you might assume on paper.

 When it comes to charging, both phones charge awfully slow by today’s standards.
 You get 18W charging on the devices and can expect them to take two hours — or even more — to get to 100%.
 The iPhone 13 Mini also supports wireless charging, but the Pixel 6a does not.